China issues alert for second typhoon in a week

-SHANGHAI China is bracing for its second typhoon in a week after the government issued a "yellow alert" for Typhoon Malakas on Saturday, just as southeastern provinces continue to clean up after an earlier, stronger storm, state news agency Xinhua reported.
+SHANGHAI (Reuters) - China is bracing for its second typhoon in a week after government raised their alert to "orange" for Typhoon Malakas on Saturday, just as southeastern provinces continue to clean up after an earlier, stronger storm, state news agency Xinhua reported.

 Malakas will be the 16th storm of this year's typhoon season, coming after Typhoon Meranti made landfall in Fujian province on Thursday.
-That storm killed at least 11 people in China and Taiwan and cut power to more than a million homes.
+That storm has killed at least 28 people in China and Taiwan and cut power to more than a million homes.

 Ahead of landfall, Meranti drew a "red alert" in China's warning system for severe weather that ranks red as most serious, followed by orange, yellow and blue.
+Meranti has since caused over 16.9 billion yuan ($2.53 billion) of damage, authorities said.

-Malakas is expected to bring heavy rains to the coasts of Zhejiang and Fujian provinces as well as parts of Taiwan from Saturday night to Sunday, Xinhua reported quoting China's National Meteorological Centre.
+Malakas is expected to bring heavy rains to the coasts of Zhejiang and Fujian provinces as well as parts of Taiwan from Saturday night to Sunday, Xinhua reported quoting China's National Meteorological Center.

+Authorities had earlier on Saturday issued a "yellow" alert for Malakas, but raised it to "orange" later after it skirted Taiwan.

-Waves as high as 3.8 meters are likely in those coastal provinces and ships are advised to stay clear of the area, said China's National Marine Environmental Forecasting Centre.
+Waves as high as 4.4 meters (14.44 ft) are likely in those coastal provinces and ships are advised to stay clear of the area, said China's National Marine Environmental Forecasting Center.

 Support teams have been sent to Zhejiang and Fujian provinces as well as the commercial hub of Shanghai to prepare aid and relief, Xinhua said.